 The savings of 1,400 gallons every year from each faucet is substantial enough to save you money.
 Using this solution can save you as much as $5 for every 5 minute of faucet usage.
 Good enough?

 To make the most of your water savings, always look for water efficient fixtures.
 These are guaranteed to deliver savings without compromising the quality of water pressure you have in your home.
-For any plumbing problems like bathroom repairs, always call on plumbing professionals to avoid costly repairs.
+For any plumbing problems like bathroom repairs, always call on Scott English Plumbing’s plumbing professionals to avoid costly repairs.